discretize/discretize-guides/builds/thief/condi-deadeye/index.md

 <Warning>

-This build is [META](/guides/meta-explained) in condi comps.
+This build is strong in full condi groups ([team comps](/guides/effective-comp)).
 In terms of DPS, it is unlikely to fall behind any other specialization, whether they be running a power or condi build, as it has very high sustained DPS on single targets.

 > As an additional piece of advice, we do not however recommend to play **<Specialization text="Condi Deadeye" name="Deadeye"/>** on encounters where **<Specialization text="Condi Daredevil" name="Daredevil"/>** would perform better, specifically Dark Ai.
 In unorganized parties, where DPS might be lower most of the time, we also believe that the **<Specialization text="Condi Daredevil" name="Daredevil"/>** build brings more utility in the form of CC, with <Skill id="13132"/>, and is overall easier to play. **<Specialization text="Condi Deadeye" name="Deadeye"/>** will have a tendancy to wear out and fall behind on longer fights, especially if Payback cannot be utilized properly.
 We did not make a proper guide for this build as of yet, but we believe it is very easy to grasp.
 The build can be found on the [Snow Crows Website](https://snowcrows.com/builds/thief/daredevil/condition-daredevil).